cmhk1/Programming-Project/README.md

 # Markowitz’s Efficient Frontier & Portfolio Optimization with Python

-This project is part of the programming course at HSG - "Introduction level".
+This project is part of course "Programming - Introduction Level" at the University of St.-Gallen,HSG.

 # Context
-Harry M. Markowitz is a pioneer of the Modern Portfolio Theory (MPT), he won a Nobel prize in Economics in 1990.
+Harry M. Markowitz is a pioneer of the Modern Portfolio Theory (MPT), he won a Nobel prize in Economics in 1990 for his famous thory of portfolio optimization with the efficient frontier.

 # Assumptions of MPT
 - Investors are rational and avoid risks whenever possible